 Furthermore, the MULTIPLY Programme Co-ordination team will organize Programme-wide training activities in the form of workshops and summer-schools, where lectures will be given by world-leading academics and industry representatives on state of the art technologies and developing trends.

 MULTIPLY will organize 5 workshops, 2 summer schools, and subject-focused flexible training events.
-The first MULTIPLY workshop has been confirmed, and will be held in the Lake Como School of Advanced Studies, Sept 25-29, 2017.
+The first MULTIPLY workshop was held in the Lake Como School of Advanced Studies, Sept 25-29, 2017.